 Funding Policy - Each participating employer contributes to the GTLF at a contractually required rate.
 An annual actuarial valuation is performed and the contractual rate is determined using the unit credit method for providing one-year term life insurance.
-The County's contributions to the GTLF for the nine-month period ended September 30, 2018, were \$2,367, which equaled the contractually required contributions for the period.
+The County's contributions to the GTLF for the year ended September 30, 2019, were \$3,883, which equaled the contractually required contributions for the period.